Lucia's Blog: 2021

 “For though we walk in the flesh, we are not waging war according to the flesh.
 4 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
 5 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ, 6 being ready to punish every disobedience, when your obedience is complete.”
 (2 Cor.
 10:3-6)

 On the battlefield of right and wrong, there is a "bloody" fight going on.
-Our very souls are at stake and the future of our families and churches.
+Our very souls and the future of our families and church are at stake.
 Indeed, there is a war raging over the faith of Christ, and Satan is behind it all!
-Satan's soldiers fight in subtle and aggressive ways taking advantage of our entertainment arenas, the news media, and our legal system.
+Satan's soldiers fight in subtle and aggressive ways, taking advantage of our entertainment arenas, the news media, and our legal system.
 One of the most powerful channels of attack against our faith is social pressure.
 When one has strong faith and convictions and takes an open stand against immorality and lawlessnesshe is often viewed as crazy, a weirdo, unloving, narrow-minded, ignorant, judgmental, and hateful.

 Our culture prohibits us from judging anyone for their wrongdoings and evil works.
 We are not supposed to tell them they’re wrong because that would make us “judgmental, unkind, and mean-spirited.”
 But really, who is the only one who decides right and wrong?
 Who is the one who has set those standards by which we must live?
 It is God!
 Isn’t it something how one is put in the minority today for taking a stand for righteousness!
 Our godless culture gets angry at us for our principles of righteousness, and they show themselves to be shameless.